 Can you use Almond Flour?

 I wouldn’t use flour because it is too fine, to make ground almonds you can use either skinned or skin on almonds, it depends on your preference.
 I usually use skinned and lightly roasted.
-I don’t grind them too fine either, they seem to like the cookies better with a little bite.
+If you like more of a bite to your cookie you can leave them a little less finely ground.

 How to store the Almond Cookies